MarcinMoskala/kotlin-android-workshop/Readme.md

 # Exercises for Kotlin training

-Do you need a training in your company?
+Do you need training in your company?
 Fill [this form](https://marcinmoskala.typeform.com/to/iwKnN9).